fridaysystems/invp-block-preview/readme.txt

 == Description ==

 This plugin is where block versions of Inventory Presser widgets and shortcodes are built.
-It seems easier to use the [@wordpress/create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) command to scaffold a block in a separate plugin than to work on a branch of an existing plugin.

 == Installation ==